dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/16 - Tuesday
+Recovered from jetlag, cleaned emails, and scheduled interviews.
+Scheduled time to study algorithms in the mornings with Trevor beginning end of this week.

 ## 1/15 - Monday
 Back from Budafest 2018.
 AMAZING.
 Read Nathan Kontny's article about deliberate practice, which I want to come back to occasionally: https://m.signalvnoise.com/deliberate-practice-5eebebb72e4f.
 Repetition, Imitation, Experimentation, Contraints.
 Thse are things I can use for deliberate practice to improve my skills in anything, even science or arts.